 - Blue Line – Airport Loop Trail circling the airport

-Let’s get into the Sedona View Trail hiking walkthrough, including photos for every step.
+Let’s get into our walkthrough of the hike along Sedona View Trail, including photos for every step.

-Park at the paid parking lot at the top of the hill around 1 hour 30 minutes before sunset.
+Park at the paid Airport Mesa parking lot at the top of the hill around 1 hour 30 minutes before sunset.
 Check sunset times in Sedona here.

-Choosing this lot means you can walk down Sedona View Trail and return in time to watch sunset over the town.
-You won’t be able to see the sun setting from the vortex site.
+Choosing this lot means you can walk down Sedona View Trail and return in time to watch the famous Airport Mesa sunset over the town.

 Hike Down Sedona View Trail